Cost of living

 Housing

-Rent is typically the single largest expense.
-A one-bedroom condo near Seven Mile Beach, a family home in South Sound, or a unit in Camana Bay each have very different price points and amenities.
+Rent or mortgage payments are often the single largest line item.
+A condo near Seven Mile Beach, a family home in South Sound, and a unit in Camana Bay each sit at different price points and offer different amenities.

 Groceries and dining

 Imported groceries tend to be the biggest sticker shock.
-Locally available produce, fish and the weekly farmers' markets help moderate the bill.
+Locally available produce, fish, and the weekly farmers' markets can help moderate the bill.

 Utilities and transport

-Electricity is a meaningful line item due to air conditioning.
-Most households own a car; fuel is moderate by international standards.
+Electricity is often a meaningful line item, largely driven by air conditioning.
+Most households own a car, and fuel costs depend on usage and vehicle.

 Schools and healthcare